fbpx

 “Focus on short, clear and concise copy.
 No fluff.
 Don’t mince words.
 Tell your subscribers why you are emailing them and direct them to the call to action.”

-In fact, a study by the email marketing company Boomerang found that simple messages get the best response, and the sweet spot for email length is between 50 and 125 words.
-We’ve got a template that fit the bill for you to reference, available at the end of this post!
+In fact, a study by the email marketing company, Boomerang, found that simple messages get the best response.
+The sweet spot for email length is between 50 and 125 words.

 Just as we mentioned with the shopping basket reminder, you want to direct your customers to take action when they receive your reminder.